egeatmaca/Legalpha/README.md

 For equal rights, everyone should have equal access to legal consulting.

 ## Solution
 A chatbot giving easy to digest answers to law questions.
-(With paragraph references!)
+(With paragraph references to prevent disinformation!)

 ### Scope
 The scope of this project is limited to tenancy law in Germany for now.